thunkable/docs-thunkable-com/android/create.md

 ### 3 / Rename App \(and Upload App Icon\)

 You can change your App Name to be different than your Project Name \(otherwise they will be the same by default\).
-The App Name is what shows up underneath your app icon on your user's phones
+The App Name is what shows up underneath your app icon on your user's phones.
+We have a [collection of free app icons](https://photos.google.com/u/1/share/AF1QipMY5pHOU-kbTOBQeKdX2VOtRTB8cXl5Vq9pXjnGLHSOkEK91HhbctP8Zls075V4Cg?key=S0ZoUks3MUxCV0ptMVNneHpFemxGVnJrcnZQc213) that you can use in your projects.

 ![](/assets/create-android-fig-4.png)